-In computer we use various kinds of spreadsheet, specially in microsoft excel.
-A cell is the intersection between a row and a column on a spreadsheet In spreadsheet applications, a cell is a box in which you can enter a single piece of data.
+In a computer, we use various kinds of spreadsheet, specially in Microsoft excel.
+A cell is an intersection between a row and a column on a spreadsheet In spreadsheet applications, a cell is a box in which you can enter a single piece of data.
 The data is usually text, a numeric value, or a formula.
 The entire spreadsheet is composed of rows and columns of cells.
 A spreadsheet cell is analogous to a field in database management systems.
 Individual cells are usually identified by a column letter and a row number.

 In DVD, a cell is a unit of playback of real-time data.
 Each cell is identified by a unique set of numbers.

 Cell Biology is the sub discipline of biology that studies the basic unit of life, the cell.
 A cell is the very smallest unit of living matter.
 Cells are the structural and functional units of all living organisms.
 Some organisms, such as bacteria, are unicellular, consisting of a single cell.

 Other organisms, such as humans, are multicellular, or have many cells—an estimated 100,000,000,000,000 cells!
 Each cell is an amazing world unto itself: it can take in nutrients, convert these nutrients into energy, carry out specialised functions, and reproduce as necessary.
 All living things including plants and animals are made up of cells.
 Cells are made of atoms, which are the smallest units of matter.